PurpleKingdomGames/roguelike-starterkit/README.md

-# Roguelike Starter Kit for Indigo
+# Roguelike Starter-Kit for Indigo

 A library for use with [Indigo](https://indigoengine.io/) to provide some terminal-like rendering functionality specifically for ASCII art style games, and roguelike games in particular.

 An early version of this code was used to build the [follow along examples](https://github.com/davesmith00000/roguelike-tutorial) to the [Roguelike tutorials](http://rogueliketutorials.com/).
+I'm still using this library in my revised [Roguelike demo game](https://github.com/davesmith00000/roguelike).

 > Please note that follow along tutorials will be upgraded to use this library at some point.